stanfordcr2c/cr2c-monitoring/README.md

 __Description:__ Gets valid user credentials from storage.
 If nothing has been stored, or if the stored credentials are invalid, the OAuth2 flow is completed to obtain the new credentials.

 __Arguments:__
-* *pydir*: Directory with client secret file and google spreadsheet ids
+* *pydir*: String, directory with client secret file and google spreadsheet ids

 __Output:__
 * _credentials_: user credentials for accessing google spreadsheet file